phuoc-le/interview_demo/README.md

 - Push the images to AWS ECR.
 - Deploy the updated application to the EKS cluster.

+Note: There are 3 modes: ONLY_BUILD, ONLY_DEPLOY, ALL
+The main purpose of ONLY_BUILD mode is to only build the source and push the image to ECR before deploying the stage.
+If we choose the ALL mode, the pipeline will run all stages.

 ### Application

 1. Clone the Repository: